-And, if you already have a permanent life insurance policy with cash value, Medicaid will force you to terminate the policy and use the cash value to pay for long-term care costs.
+And, if you already have a permanent life insurance policy with cash value, Medicaid will force you to terminate the policy and use the cash value to pay for long-term care / nursing home costs.

 “No way!” you say.

 “That’s nice John,” you say.
-“I don’t plan to need assisted living.”
+“I don’t plan needing assisted living.”

 That is nice to hear, and I don’t plan to either.
 No one does.
 Fact is, 7 out of 10 will have a long-term care need in their future.
 This statistic comes from the Department of Health and Human Services.
 I think we can all agree DHS is not in the business of making stuff up, right?